 So, if there is a certain area in your game where you feel you’re lacking or need advice, this is the fastest and easiest way to start working on it without having to skip through hours of material that may not be relevant to you at the moment.

-One area where Run It Once training site stands out from many other options is its Forums’ section.
+One area where the Run It Once training site stands out from many other options is its Forums section.

-Being around for almost seven years now, RIO has gathered a huge number of members, from the micro stakes players just looking for their place in the world to high stakes crushers.
+Being around for almost seven years now, RIO has gathered a huge number of members, from micro-stakes players just looking for their place in the world to high-stakes crushers.
 They all meet on the site.

 The forum is, of course, divided into several sections and subsections by the game type and average stakes.
 You’ll find members are very active, and you can ask your strategy questions here and discuss poker all you want.